The National Curriculum (Introduced in 2014)

-If you have any questions please contact the Assistant Head teacher, Stacey Yates.
+If you have any questions or would like to know more about the Curriculum, please contact the Assistant Head teacher, Stacey Yates.

 For generations, parents have found themselves visiting primary schools with their children only to hear themselves saying, “It’s not like when I was at school.”
 Things change quickly in education, and at no time in the past 25 years has that been truer than September 2014 when the whole school curriculum changes for maintained schools throughout England.

 This guides attached at the end of this page are intended to support parents of primary school children.
 Obviously it would be impossible to set out in detail everything your child would learn during their six years of statutory primary education, but by providing an outline of typical content and some background information about how the curriculum and assessment works, hopefully it will help parents support their children in making the most of their education.